|

 employment policy.
 This basic line must now be included sustainedly within the national

-action plan.
 The guidelines which were set in Luxembourg in November 1997,

 provide good bases for this work.
 The Vienna Summit has now confirmed these guidelines